dnl-rss/secureum-slot2-solidity101/README.md

 ### 2. Solidity influences

-Solidity was influenced by C++ (OOP & Syntax), Python (modifiers, multiple inheritance, C3 linearization, & super keywords), and JavaScript (function level scoping & `var` keyword).
+Solidity was influenced by:
+- C++ (OOP & Syntax)
+- Python (modifiers, multiple inheritance, C3 linearization, & super keywords)
+- JavaScript (function level scoping & `var` keyword)

 Javascript influences have been reduced since `v0.4.0`

+Solidity is the most widely used smart contract language, thus it is critical for understanding contract security.

 ### 3. General features

-Solidity is statically typed, supports inheritance, libraries, and complex user-defined types.
-It is a fully-featured high level language.
+Solidity is:
+- A "curly bracket" language: curly brackets `{}` are used to group statements within a scoping
+- object oriented (supports inheritance, libraries, and user-defined types)
+- statically typed

 ### Sub-Chapters